 Cognitive Distortions Worksheet

-Cognitive distortions, or Automatic Negative Thoughts (ANTs) are important for patients to understand when they are learning to challenge their thoughts and behavior.
-ANTs are patterns in thinking that typically make someone think in the negative and have negative expectations.
-This can be detrimental to the patient for many reasons, the biggest being it holds the patient back from growing mentally and emotionally.
+Cognitive distortions are patterns in thinking that typically make someone think in the negative and have negative expectations.
+This can be detrimental to the affected person for many reasons, the biggest being it holds them back from growing mentally and emotionally.

 About This Worksheet

-The goal with this exercise is to bring to light the ANTs the patient experiences.
-Everyone experiences ANTs and this worksheet will help the patient understand how it holds them back from being happier or more productive.
-On this worksheet there is a list of common ANTs people experience.
-The patient is asked to review 12 ANTs and choose any that resonate with them.
-He or she is then asked how the ANT affects his or her life and how he/she intend to begin challenging them in therapy.
+Everyone experiences cognitive distortions and this worksheet will help the client understand how it holds them back from being happier or more productive.
+On this worksheet, there is a list of common cognitive distortions people experience:

+The client is asked to review 12 cognitive distortions and choose any that resonate with them.
+They are then asked reflect on how the cognitive distortion affects their life and how they intend to begin challenging them in therapy.

-The therapist should go through each of the ANTs on this worksheet with the patient and provide examples and explanations for each concept.
+The therapist should go through each of the cognitive distortions on this worksheet with the client and provide explanations for each concept.